pgaijin66/pgaijin66/README.md

 🚴  I have an avid interest in software engineering and backend development but i also have thousands other interests and I’m always looking to add more.
 Some of them are ( not in any order ), painting, cooking, watching movies, playing guitar.

 🎯  My goal in life is to be 0.00001% better than what i was yesterday.
 To what extent, i would succeed ?
-Time will tell but as the saying goes "It's not the destination, but the journey that matters" hence i am trying to enjoying every bit of this journey.
+Time will tell but as the saying goes "It's not the destination, but the journey that matters" hence i am trying to enjoy every bit of this journey.

 📦  All the repositories in here are the storage for whatever technical things i have been working on lately, mostly for my own gratification.
 If anyone finds it useful or interesting, even better.